 To start your pension transfer, we will need your personal details, including your National Insurance Number, as well as details of the pension you wish to transfer:

-If you've forgotten old pension details, check our guide on how to find lost pensions and consolidate them.
+If you've forgotten any pension details, find out how to find lost pensions and consolidate them.

 If you decide to leave Freetrade, you can transfer out UK or US securities as cash or stock.
-At the moment, to transfer any non-UK or non-US securities away from Freetrade, you will have to sell them first and transfer the amount as cash.
+To transfer any non-UK or non-US securities away from Freetrade, you will have to sell them first and transfer the amount as cash.
 When you transfer as cash you’ll be out of the market, so you may miss out on the ups and downs during your transfer.

 Stocks can only be transferred as whole shares.
 If you wish to transfer a fraction of a share, you will have to sell it first and transfer the amount as cash.
 There is no fee to transfer out UK securities or cash.
 Transferring out US securities will incur a cost of £17 per holding.
 We charge this amount to cover the fee our service provider charges us.